vanessa-chow/COVID-19-Data-Assistant/README.md

 even if they are asymptomatic.
 I was inspired to create the *COVID-19 Data Assistant* after visiting a restaurant where I was asked to leave my information for this very purpose, and I felt like it was simple yet excellent way to keep track of all of the business/organization's visitors.

+## **User Stories**:
+- As a user, I want to be able to add a visitor's information to the list
+- As a user, I want to be able to print a list of names of visitors on the list
+- As a user, I want to be able to delete a visitor and re-enter their information if I've made a mistake
+- As a user, I want to be able to select a name on the visitor list and view their information in detail